-The Prix de Rome is the oldest and most prestigious award in the Netherlands for artists under the age of 40.
+The Prix de Rome is the oldest and most generous award in the Netherlands for visual artists under the age of 40 and architects under the age of 35.
 The award dates back to 1808 when Louis Napoleon introduced the Prix de Rome in the Netherlands to promote the arts.
 Although the award adopted various guises over the years, the aim has always been to trace talented artists and promote their further development and visibility.
 Since January 2013, the organisation and funding of the award is handled by the Mondriaan Fund.
 The Fund does so with due respect for the Prix de Rome’s long history and with the express wish to guarantee its status as an independent award.

 The Prix de Rome for the visual arts is open to practitioners of all disciplines of the visual arts as defined by the Mondriaan Fund, i.e. drawing, painting and the graphic arts/sculpture, social sculpture and installation art/ conceptual art, performance art, artistic research/non-traditional forms of visual art/photography/audio-visual, digital and new media art/applied art/art in the public space.

 The Prix de Rome architecture is open to architects, landscape architects and urban planners.